orthanc-server/orthanc-setup-samples/README.md

 Note that the osimis.azurecr.io/orthanc-pro images are private.
 Access is restricted to companies who have subscribed a [support contract](https://www.osimis.io/en/services.html).

-- [Orthanc on Azure](docker/azure) to demonstrate how to use the Orthanc in an Azure environment (using Azure SQL and Azure Blob Storage)
-- [Orthanc on AWS](docker/aws) to demonstrate how to use the Orthanc in an AWS environment (using RDS and S3)
-- [Orthanc on Minio](docker/minio) to demonstrate how to use the Orthanc with minio storage
 - [Orthanc on Google Cloud](docker/google-cloud-storage) to demonstrate how to use the Orthanc in an Google Cloud environment (using SQL Instance and Google Cloud Storage)
-- [Object-storage plugins performance tests](docker/performance-tests) to compare performance of VM SSDs vs object-storage plugins

 # Windows